Lima and Callao Metro

+Line 2 started operations on December 21, 2023 with the opening of its first 5 stations within Santa Anita district in the east of the city.

 History

-Beginning
+1970s: First Designs

 Between 1972 and 1973, the "Metrolima" consortium elaborated the technical-economical feasibility studies and the pre-project of the "Mass Rapid Transit System for Passengers in the Metropolitan Area of Lima and Callao", approved by the Government of Peru in 1974.
 However, the political crisis generated by the sudden illness of President Juan Velasco Alvarado and the problem of his succession, added to the complexity of the Limean soil located in a highly seismic zone, as well as the international economic crisis of the time, made it impossible to get the necessary financing of US$317,000,000.
 This way, the "Metrolima" project, contemplating a total of 5 lines of underground train, was unable to be realized.

+1980s: Initial construction

 In 1986, the first presidency of Alan García created the "Autonomous Authority for the Mass Transit Electrical Transport System Special Project" with the Supreme Decree N° 001-86 MIPRE, with degree of Law N° 24565.
 This entity called for a public contest for the implementation of this system, won by the Italian-capital "Consorcio Tralima" consortium.
 It started promptly the infrastructure work for an elevated viaduct metro.

-Construction started by placing the first stone on October 18, 1986, making its construction the main promise made in 1987 by the newly elected Mayor of Lima and member of the government party Jorge del Castillo.

-The work began with a maintenance facility in the district of Villa El Salvador, south of the city, where the trains were meant to be stored and receive preventive maintenance.
-Construction advanced at a relatively fast pace, but when Line 1 reached the Atocongo Station the country was immersed in a deep economical and social crisis, which halted construction.
+Construction started by placing the first stone on October 18, 1986, making its construction the main promise made in 1987 by the newly elected Mayor of Lima and member of the government party Jorge del Castillo.The work began with a maintenance facility in the district of Villa El Salvador, south of the city, where the trains were meant to be stored and receive preventive maintenance.
+Construction advanced at a relatively fast pace, but when Line 1 reached the Atocongo Station, the country became immersed in a deep economic and social crisis, in addition to corruption scandals involving President Garcia, which halted construction.
 It was meant to continue through Av.
 Aviación up to the Dos de Mayo Hospital in the city center, but the assigned budget had been already spent.

-On April 28, 1990, three months before ending the first government by APRA, Alan García celebrated the opening of the line, despite the fact that the line was incomplete and did not reach areas of higher demand and density.
+On April 28, 1990, three months before ending the first government by APRA.
+Alan García celebrated the opening of the line, despite the fact that the line was incomplete and did not reach areas of higher demand and density.
 The metro remained nearly useless in practice, given that the required investments for its operation and maintenance were unjustifiable for its ridership.
 In spite of that, the subsequent governments tried to revive the project because of the significant investment put into the trains and infrastructure.
 On several occasions, candidates in both presidential and municipal elections used it politically with the promise of finishing the project, although it never materialized.